-On conversion to academy status, the new academy will be allocated assets based on the active cover of the relevant local authority at the conversion date.
+On conversion to academy status, the new academy will be allocated assets based on the active cover of the relevant local authority at the conversion date, subject to a cap of 100%.
 The active cover approach is based on the funding level of the local authority's active liabilities, after fully funding the local authority's deferred and pensioner liabilities.

-The deficit is transferred to the Academy pool and the new academy will become part of the Academy pool and will be allocated assets based on the funding level of the pool at the conversion date.
+Any deficit is transferred to the Academy pool and the new academy will become part of the Academy pool and will be allocated assets based on the funding level of the pool at the conversion date.